 Arizona participated in a Gates-funded meeting in 2008 that brought together the stewards of the data systems in 14 WICHE states for discussions around linking data internally and with other states.
 A central topic was how to address the challenges to data sharing presented by Family Educational Rights and Privacy Act.
 State representatives also attended the Western Summit on Workforce Certification and Higher Education for policymakers in the West, held in response to the national demand for more highly skilled workers in a host of fields, from healthcare to high tech.
 Participants explored how states might use a workforce certification system – which would allow business and higher education to communicate with a common language about workforce demand and supply – to improve their ability to prepare individuals for productive careers and enhance the health of their economies.

 Technology.
 Several Arizona colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), a membership cooperative that accelerates the adoption of effective practices and policies to advance excellence in technology-enhanced teaching and learning in higher education.
 Institutional members have access to trusted information on emerging trends, policies and exemplars of successful adoption of learning technology innovation in practice.
 WCET membership provides unparalleled access to peers, colleagues, common interest groups, experts, and decision makers, who themselves are pushing effective adoption of educational technologies to improve access to quality educational programs.
 Specific resources available to Arizona institutional members include communications tools that enable them to stay informed of developments affecting technology-enabled teaching and learning, from dynamic listservs to communities of interest on student retention, student authentication, academic integrity, and e-learning management structures.
 WCET also keeps its members informed about key federal developments affecting e-learning providers, such as new federal rules pertaining to distance education.
 WCET also manages multi-institutional projects, one aimed at adult online learners and another on large-scale student data aggregation and predictive analytics to improve student outcomes.
-In 2008 Phoenix was the host city for WCET’s 20th annual conference, one of the country’s premier e-learning conferences, attracting 400 attendees from across the U.S., Canada, and other countries.
+Phoenix was the host city for WCET’s 20th annual conference, one of the country’s premier e-learning conferences, attracting 400 attendees from across the U.S., Canada, and other countries.

 A number of Arizona colleges and universities have received recognition for cutting-edge uses of educational technology tools and practices to enhance teaching and learning through the WCET Outstanding Work (WOW) award.
 Rio Salado College, Arizona State University, Cochise College, University of Arizona, and the University of Phoenix have been recognized for their effective and innovative uses of technology in education.
 Rio Salado College is a participant in the Transparency by Design project, a consumer education and accountability strategy benefiting adult students and the online higher education community.